-The effect of COVID-19 is undoubtedly felt across the world — Healthwise and economically.
+The effect of COVID-19 is undoubtedly felt across the world.
 In an effort to curb the economic impact, the United States government has passed the largest stimulus package in history.
-With individuals and families needing relief now more than ever, these stimulus checks aim to help taxpayers through hard times.
+With individuals and families needing relief, these stimulus checks aim to help taxpayers through hard times.

 Some people will need these stimulus checks for basic necessities such as housing, food, car payments, etc. But others who aren’t in as tough a situation might use this one-time payment for other purposes.
 What could they potentially spend their stimulus check on?